 Need to use the Ethereum blockchain?
 Take advantage of low rates while they last.
 Ethereum fees are at levels not seen since September 2021.

-Fees on the Ethereum network are at their lowest level, on average, in the last five months.
+Fees on the Ethereum network have been at their lowest level, on average, in the last five months.
 When writing this article, the amount expressed in U.S. dollars is $13.9.
 Data from block explorers show a similar average of commissions not seen since last September.

 Last January 10, Ethereum saw an average transaction size almost five times higher than today: $53.
 Unlike on other blockchains, Ethereum’s fees are not only for sending money (i.e., transactions in the native ether currency) but also for interactions with Smart Contracts.
 The latter includes, for example, trading transactions on non-fungible token (NFT) marketplaces, movements on decentralized finance (DeFi), or shipments of ERC-20 tokens, e.g., tether (USDT), DAI, or Shiba Inu (SHIB), among others.
 Gas limits the amount of computation running in a Smart Contract.
 Gas expenditures are helpful when a poorly programmed code loops forever, for example, since the Ethereum Virtual Machine (EVM) uses programming languages that are Turing Complete, such as Solidity.